Heliferepo/epidump_manager/README.md

         -d      update / install the packages from Epitech's package list -b      reinstall blih with Epitech's script
-        -e      install Emacs with dnf and Epitech Emacs (SYSTEM Install) with Epitech's script -z      Install zsh with ohymzsh
+        -e      install Emacs with dnf and Epitech Emacs (SYSTEM Install) with Epitech's script Optional  (not invoked by -a) :
+                -z      Install zsh with ohymzsh
         -h      display this help and exit
 ```